 - This unit will build on material that you studied in Unit

-- Recall from Unit 2 that two components are connected in series if
+- Two components are connected in series if they are connected

-they are connected to each other at exactly one point and if no other
+to each other at exactly one point and no other component is connected

-- On the other hand, two components are connected in parallel if
+- Two components are connected in parallel if

 they are connected to each other at two points.

 - In the example circuit shown above, R2 is in series with R3, which